IONA Technologies

-IONA Technologies was an Irish software company founded in 1991.
+IONA Technologies, Inc. was an Irish software company founded in 1991.
 It began as a campus company linked to Trinity College Dublin had its headquarters in Dublin, and eventually also expanded its offices in Boston and Tokyo.
 It specialised in distributed service-oriented architecture (SOA) technology, its products connecting systems and applications by creating a network of services without requiring a centralised server or creating an information technology project.
 IONA was the first Irish company to float on the NASDAQ exchange.
 It was valued at up to US$1.75 billion at its peak.
 It was one of the world's 10 largest software-only companies, and around 30 new ventures spun out from it.
 IONA was sold to Progress Software in 2008.

 History

 In 1981, a Trinity College Dublin PhD student, Chris Horn, visited Stanford University, and met Andy Bechtolsheim, inventor of the Stanford University Network (SUN) workstation, and Bill Joy, and when they later went on to co-found Sun Microsystems, he began to talk to fellow academics about starting their own venture.
 Eventually, in 1991, IONA Technologies, was founded by Horn and fellow TCD academics Sean Baker and Annrai O’Toole, each of the three putting in 1,000 Irish pounds for starting capital.
-IONA received limited support from Trinity College, including an office with a desk and phone in a TCD innovation centre on Westland Row.
+IONA received limited support from Trinity College, including an office with a desk and phone in TCD's O'Reilly Institute on Westland Row.